A $(D_\tau,D_x)$-manifold with $N$-correlators of $N_t$-objects: Methodology

 This means that we can define the decomposition factor of contamination and decomposition in spacetime functional, namely $\mathcal{DF}(\vec{\tau x})$, as

 This means that the observable can be defined as

-Now that by substituting \refEq{eq:N_t_objects_N_c_t_contaminants_general_space} to Eqs. \ref{eq:NPCF} and \ref{eq:NPCFF}, we can calculate the auto- and cross- NPCF and its Fourier transform of $N_{\rm t}$ types of objects, with $N_{{\rm c}t}$ types of contaminants.
-In this case, by substituting \refEq{eq:N_t_objects_N_c_t_contaminants_general_space} to Eqs. \ref{eq:NPCF}, we get
+Now that by substituting \refEq{eq:N_s_objects_N_c_t_contaminants_general_space} to Eqs. \ref{eq:NPCF} and \ref{eq:NPCFF}, we can calculate the auto- and cross- NPCF and its Fourier transform of $N_{\rm s}$ types of objects, with $N_{{\rm c} s}$ types of contaminants.
+In this case, by substituting \refEq{eq:N_s_objects_N_c_t_contaminants_general_space} to Eqs. \ref{eq:NPCF}, we get

 where

 In the case where the decomposition function depends only on time $\mathcal{DF}(\vec{\tau},\vec{x}) \rightarrow \mathcal{DF}(\vec{\tau})$, we simply get

 Note that we can also decompose the targeted observable as